 Cable franchises generally are granted for fixed terms and in many cases include monetary penalties for noncompliance and may be terminable if the franchisee fails to comply with material provisions.
 The specific terms and conditions of cable franchises vary significantly between jurisdictions.
 They generally contain provisions governing cable operations, franchise fees, system construction, maintenance, technical performance, customer service standards, supporting and carrying public access channels, and changes in the ownership of the franchisee.
 Although local franchising authorities have considerable discretion in establishing franchise terms, certain federal protections benefit cable operators.
 For example, federal law imposes a 5% cap on franchise fees.
-In 2019, the FCC clarified that in-kind contribution requirements set forth in cable franchises are subject to the statutory cap on franchise fees, and it reaffirmed that state and local authorities are barred from imposing duplicative franchise and/or fee requirements on franchised cable systems providing non-cable services.
-An appeal of the FCC's order is pending in federal court.
+In 2019, the FCC clarified that the value of in-kind contribution requirements set forth in cable franchises is subject to the statutory cap on franchise fees, and it reaffirmed that state and local authorities are barred from imposing franchise fees on non-cable services, such as Internet services, provided by cable operators over cable systems.
+Those rules were upheld by a federal court in 2021, but the court limited the amount of the in-kind services that could be considered to be a franchise fee to the operator's marginal costs of providing such services rather than the market value of such services.
+Some franchise authorities have petitioned the Supreme Court to review this decision.